Rocky Mountain spotted fever

 - Pneumonitis (lung inflammation)

-When walking or hiking in tick-infested areas, tuck long pants into socks to protect the legs, and wear shoes and long-sleeved shirts.
-Ticks will show up on white or light colors better than on dark colors, making them easier to see and remove from clothing.
+When walking or hiking in tick-infested areas, tuck long pants into socks to protect the legs.
+Wear shoes and long-sleeved shirts.
+Ticks will show up on white or light colors better than on dark colors, making them easier to see and remove.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.